beancount/fava/src/fava/help/options.md

 Note: To keep consistency with the internal accounting of beancount, the journal and the individual account pages are not affected by this configuration option.

+---

+## `conversion-currencies`

+Default: Not set

+When set, the currency conversion select dropdown in all charts will show the list of currencies specified in this option.
+By default, Fava lists all operating currencies and those currencies that match ISO 4217 currency codes.